 In accordance with DBOT Policy 6Hx11-6.52, Instructional Contracts, faculty members will be under the following instructional contract provisions:

-New faculty hired to begin teaching will receive an annual contract.
+New faculty hired into a continuing contract track position will receive an annual contract.
 This will continue through their first five years of employment at the College, at the end of which time they will be considered for a continuing contract.
 New Faculty hired to begin teaching after the Fall semester has begun will receive a partial contract.
 Partial contracts do not count towards continuing contract.

+New faculty hired into a non-continuing contract track position will receive an initial annual contract and be considered for a subsequent annual contract.

 Initial Appointment Prior to Start of Academic Year